dmbarbour/wikilon/docs/AboutAO.md

 ### Secure Hash

 I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
-BLAKE2b is a very efficient secure hash.
-The resulting 72 character hash fits easily within conventional size requirements for text editor lines, URLs, and filesystems.
+BLAKE2b is a very efficient secure hash, and the limit of 72 characters seems an acceptable balance between goals for global uniqueness and aesthetics.

 ### Filesystem